DCEM: A deep complementary energy method for solid mechanics: Prerequisite knowledge

 where $\nabla\times$ denotes the curl operator.
 In the constitutive equations, strain is expressed in terms of stress

 where $\delta_{ij}$ is the Kronecker delta, which means $\delta_{ij}=1$, only when $i=j$ (not summed).
-The compatibility equations guarantee single-valued and continuous displacement, which means there is not cracking and overlapping physical phenomenon \citep{sadd2009elasticity}.
+The compatibility equations guarantee single-valued and continuous displacement.
 We can rewrite \Cref{eq:compatibility equations} in terms of stress $\boldsymbol{\sigma}$ as

-where $\theta=\sigma_{kk}$, which means 3 times the volumetric stress (hydrostatic stress) changing only in volume in the physical meaning. \Cref{eq:BM equations} are known as the Beltrami-Michell compatibility equations (BM equations).
+where $\theta=\sigma_{kk}$. \Cref{eq:BM equations} are known as the Beltrami-Michell compatibility equations (BM equations).
 Note that the BM equations are dependent, which means the independent equations are less than 6 if the problem is 3D.
-Because the number of the basic unknowns (stress) is 6, we need to add the additional equations, i.e., the equilibrium equations in terms of stress, to make the equation closed.
-Thus the closed equations of elastostatics problem in stress solution can be summarized as:
+Because the number of the basic unknowns (stresses) is 6, we need to add the additional equations, i.e., the equilibrium equations in terms of stress, to make the equation closed.
+Therefore, the complete set of equations for the elastostatics problem in terms of stress solutions can be summarized as follows:

 where we only consider the Neumann boundary conditions (specified surface tractions) because the stress solution is quite difficult to deal with displacement boundary conditions due to boundary integrals.